History of Burnley F.C.: Early years (1882–1888)

+Football League founder members (1888–1912)

 In 1888, Aston Villa director William McGregor founded the Football League, the world's first league football competition.
 Burnley were among the twelve founder members and one of the six Lancashire-based sides.
-In the second game, William Tait became the first player to score a league hat-trick when his three goals gave Burnley their inaugural win in the competition (4–3 against Bolton Wanderers).
+They lost their first league match 5–2 to Preston North End, with Pat Gallocher scoring Burnley's first league goal.
+In the following fixture, William Tait became the first player in league history to score a hat-trick, netting three times in a 4–3 victory over Bolton Wanderers—Burnley’s first win in the competition.
 The club finished ninth in its first league season and was re-elected.
-In March 1889, Jack Yates became the first Burnley player to play in a full international match, when he took to the field for England against Ireland.
+In March 1889, Jack Yates became the first Burnley player to appear in a full international match, representing England against Ireland.
 He scored a hat-trick in a 6–1 win for England, but was never called up again.
-Burnley finished only one place from bottom in 1889–90, following a run of 17 winless games at the start of the season, although the side won their first Lancashire Cup after they beat local rivals Blackburn Rovers 2–0 in the final.
+Burnley finished only one place from bottom in 1889–90, following a run of 17 winless games at the start of the season, although they claimed their first Lancashire Cup after beating local rivals Blackburn Rovers 2–0 in the final.
 Burnley's nicknames at this point were "Turfites", "Moorites" or "Royalites", as a result of their ground's name and the royal connection.

+On 1 September 1890, the first penalty kick in history was possibly taken at Turf Moor during a friendly match between Burnley and Darwen.
+The away side were awarded the penalty by the referee but it was saved by Burnley goalkeeper Archibald Kaye, who helped his team record a 3–2 win.
+In 1891–92, Burnley recorded the largest league victory in their history with a 9–0 win over Darwen.
+The team finished the season in the top half of the table, placing 7th out of 14 teams.
+During the off-season in 1894, Burnley appointed a team manager for the first time.
+Previously, the team had been selected by the board of directors or a committee whose secretary held powers equivalent to those of a modern manager.
+The club appointed Burnley-born Harry Bradshaw, who had been involved with Burnley since its foundation and had served as a committee member since 1887.
+Bradshaw's first season ended with the departure of his captain, Burnley native Jimmy Crabtree, who joined Aston Villa.
+A utility player, Crabtree had featured for Burnley in every position, from goalkeeper to centre-forward.
+The Northern Whig wrote after his death in 1908 that he was "considered by many good judges of the game to be the greatest association football player of all time".
+This view was later echoed by both Charles Clegg and Howard Spencer in the 1930s.